 Iberville offers some of the most unique attractions you will find in all of south Louisiana.
-Travel the Great River Road amidst the fields of sugar cane and experience the grandeur of Nottoway, the largest plantation in the South.
+Travel the Great River Road amidst the fields of sugar cane and experience the grandeur of Nottoway, the largest historic home in the South.
 As you continue your travels along River Road you’ll find the Plaquemine Lock Historic Site, the Iberville Museum, and the Madonna Chapel, fabled fabled to be the world’s smallest Catholic church.

 The picturesque beauty of North Iberville is unforgettable from its bayou vistas to its twisted grand oaks.
 Stop in at our North Iberville Visitors Center and our staff will gladly help you plan your next route, providing directions to one of our unique cultural experiences.